Mid-Morning Market Update: Markets Open Lower; Lennar Earnings Top Views

 Lennar Corporation (NYSE: LEN) reported a better-than-expected fiscal first quarter earnings report.

-International Speedway reported adjusted earnings of $1.11 per share on revenue of $2.66 billion.
+Lennar reported adjusted earnings of $1.11 per share on revenue of $2.66 billion.
 However, analysts expected earnings of $0.77 per share on revenue of $2.65 billion

 Equities Trading UP